 20+ practice questions focused on Securing Traffic and App-ID — one of the most tested topics on the Palo Alto Networks Certified Network Security Engineer PCNSE exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-Explanation: Option D is correct because when a custom App-ID is created for a proprietary protocol, the firewall cannot automatically identify the application by inspecting the traffic.
+Explanation: When a custom App-ID is created for a proprietary protocol, the firewall cannot automatically identify the application by inspecting the traffic.
 An application override rule is required to explicitly map the traffic (based on IP, port, or other criteria) to the custom App-ID, bypassing the firewall's default App-ID identification process.
 Without this override, the firewall continues to apply its default classification, which may block the traffic if it doesn't match any known application.

 During a security audit, it is discovered that some HTTP traffic is being incorrectly identified as 'web-browsing' instead of 'ssl' even though the traffic uses HTTPS.
 The firewall is positioned as a transparent bridge and no SSL decryption is configured.
 What is the most likely cause?